Funky Monks

 On July 16, 2011, NME voted Funky Monks the 14th must see rock documentary on their 20 must see rock documentaries list.

+The release was certified gold by the RIAA.

 Unreleased version, bonus footage

 In 2013, a first edit cut of the documentary containing over 18 minutes of footage not included in the released version was released onto YouTube.
 The newly released footage includes scenes of the band recording "They're Red Hot", "Search and Destroy", "Sikamikanico" and "Soul to Squeeze".
 Some of the footage is extended from the released version.

 It has been widely believed for years a 3-hour cut of the documentary exists.
 Footage not from the released documentary has been used in other forms of media such as television interviews and documentaries on the band.
 Rare color footage was also used at the time for various interviews including ones with MTV.

 A VH-1 documentary contained unseen footage featuring an unreleased song from the Blood Sugar Sex Magik recording sessions that has yet to be identified.